A Tradition of Excellence

 2015 – A new addition is built on the east wing of the main building, and major renovations are made to update and improve the science classrooms in the west wing, Helen Williams Reading Room and the Williams Library in the Upper School.

-Summit: A Sisters of Notre Dame School
+A Notre Dame de Namur School

 The words "Notre Dame" carved in the stone arch above Summit's front doors capture the essence of what the school stands for.